SenseNet/sncom-resources/_docs/adsync.md

 - **domain**: the domain to be used with AD authentication.
 - **adServer**: address of Active Directory server.
-- **virtualADUser**: (*this feature is not available in sensenet ECM 7.0*) when this attribute is set to true AD users don't need to be synced to portal to log in - when an AD user logs into the portal a special user is loaded (```/Root/IMS/BuiltIn/Portal/VirtualADUser```) and user properties are synced instantaneously in-memory (but no user is created on the portal).
+- **virtualADUser**: (*this feature is not available in sensenet 7.0*) when this attribute is set to true AD users don't need to be synced to portal to log in - when an AD user logs into the portal a special user is loaded (```/Root/IMS/BuiltIn/Portal/VirtualADUser```) and user properties are synced instantaneously in-memory (but no user is created on the portal).
 - **customLoginProperty**: set it to the custom AD property used for authentication instead of login name (for example email) (*optional*).
 - **customADAdminAccountName**: this property holds information about the user having sufficient rights to retrieve information from AD (*optional*).
 - **customADAdminAccountPwd**: password of the previously defined *customADAdminAccountName* user (*optional*).